fctorial/parse_struct/README.md

               :len     20
               :element ct/u32be}
              byte-seq)
-; seq of big endian unsigned integers (long if they're too big, since java doesn't have unsigned.
+; seq of unsigned integers parsed as big endian (long if they're too big, since java doesn't have unsigned.
 Large longs are stored in bigint)

 (deserialize {:type        :struct
               :definition [[:a ct/u32]